-On March 7, 2016, [Mother] and [Father] (Parents) filed a Due Process Complaint with the Office of Administrative Hearings (the OAH), requesting a hearing to review the identification, evaluation, or placement of their daughter, [Student], by the Montgomery County Public Schools (MCPS) under the Individuals with Disabilities Education Act (the IDEA).
-20 U.S.C.A. § 1415(f)(1)(A) (2010).
+On March 7, 2016, XXXX and XXXX XXXX (Parents) filed a Due Process Complaint with the Office of Administrative Hearings (the OAH), requesting a hearing to review the identification, evaluation, or placement of their daughter, XXXX (the Student), by the Montgomery County Public Schools (MCPS) under the Individuals with Disabilities Education Act (the IDEA).
+20 U.S.C.A. § 1415(f)(1)(A) (2017).